All Good Things (film): Box office

 All Good Things earned $582,024 at the US box office and another $1,172,365 at the foreign box office for a worldwide total of $1,754,389.

 The Jinx

 Robert Durst professed admiration for All Good Things and telephoned Jarecki after its release, offering to be interviewed, although he had not previously cooperated with journalists.
 Durst and Jarecki spent more than 20 hours together over several years.
-In February and March, 2015, director Jarecki's six-part documentary miniseries, The Jinx, was shown on HBO.
+In 2015, director Jarecki's documentary series, The Jinx, was shown on HBO.
 Durst was arrested in New Orleans, Louisiana, on first degree murder charges the day before the final episode aired on March 15, in which he appeared unintentionally to confess to three murders.
+A second season, titled The Jinx: Part Two aired in 2024 and it covers the events that occurred between the previous season and today.